jonfk/advent-code-2019/2024/NOTES.md

 Today was another 2d grid simulation problem.
 I still had a few problems with my initial solution.
 I should really be getting better at those now.

+# Day 16

+Day 16's problem was a path finding problem on a 2d grid.
+For part 1 I initially implemented BFS to find the min cost path to the end.
+But my initial implementation wasn't efficient.
+I ended up using Claude to get an A* implementation that worked well.

+Part 2 needed the insight of ditching A* in favor of Dijkstra's algorithm to find all paths that had min cost.